htll/Snowball/README.md

 # Snowball #
 *A lightweight, cross-platform data mining utility*

 Snowball makes it easy to quickly get information about hardware usage statistics and process information.

 ----------

 ### Using Snowball ###

 > **Note:** Code examples are written for Ubuntu Linux and may not work with other operating systems

 Before beginning, make sure all dependencies are met, or Snowball will not run.
 See the *Dependency Information* section for more information.
 To run Snowball, simply run

-    python3 snowball.py
+    ./snowball.py

 in Snowball's directory, and Snowball will write its output to the console.
 Information is collected in the order of volatility, which means that the information most likely to change is collected first, and more constant information is collected last.
-In some cases, because of the long length of output, not all information can be displayed to the console.
-It's possible to get around this simply by writing Snowball's output to a log file:
+It's also possible to write Snowball's output to a log file:

-    python3 snowball.py > log-name.txt
+    ./snowball.py > log-name.txt

 All of the information collected by Snowball will be sent into the log file for easy access later.

 ----------

 ### Dependency Information ###

 Snowball has some requirements before it will run.
 First off, make sure you have [Python 3.3][1] or newer.
 Then, install [psutil][2] 1.2.1.
 It's recommended that you install psutil using [pip][3] to ensure that psutil will be installed correctly.

 **Ubuntu:**
 To install Python 3.3, run

     sudo apt-get install python3